ajengffebrianty/bobobox-skill-test/README.md

 3. Navigate to the project directory in your terminal
 4. Run the command specified in the package.json file using npm run test.

+# Run testing using Cucumber
+1. Go to config.js file
+2. uncomment the specPattern, to execute the .feature file